kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 <p>&nbsp;</p>

-Mentored two undergraduate interns from the University of the Virgin Islands from May-July 2021 at The Nature Conservancy in St. Croix, USVI.
+I also mentored two undergraduate interns from the University of the Virgin Islands from May-July 2021 at The Nature Conservancy in St. Croix, USVI.
 Each intern conducted an individual summer research project on coral restoration.
 Projects encompassed the full research experience- from experimental design to statistical analysis- and resulted in a final paper and presentation.

 <p>&nbsp;</p>

 **Laboratory mentor**

-Trained 3 undergraduates in genetics lab procedures (including DNA extraction, PCR, gel electrophoresis, and 2bRAD library prep) at the University of Texas-Austin in 2019.
+Trained 8 undergraduates in genetics lab procedures (including DNA extraction, PCR, gel electrophoresis, and 2bRAD library prep) at the University of Texas-Austin in 2019.
 One student went on to complete her own first-author research project and is now pursuing a PhD.

 <p>&nbsp;</p>

 **Field mentor**

-2017: Predator surveys in Isle Royale National Park; one mentee
-2015-16: Small mammal trapping with anesthesia at the University of Wisconsin-Madison; two mentees
+In 2017, I supervised predator surveys in Isle Royale National Park with one mentee.
+And in 2015-2016, I mentored two undergraduates in small mammal trapping with anesthesia at the University of Wisconsin-Madison.

 <p>&nbsp;</p>
 ---